codatio/codat-docs/docs/bank-feed-api/sage-bank-feeds/sage-bank-feeds.md

 updatedAt: "2023-01-17T17:05:51.486Z"
 ---

-:::caution Sage Bank Feeds - Beta
+:::Caution Sage Bank Feeds - Beta

 Our Sage Bank Feeds integration is currently in beta.
 You can provide feedback on the integration in <a className="external" href="https://codat.productboard.com/feature-board/1378101-feature-organization/features/11073763/detail" target="_blank">Productboard</a> or by contacting your Solutions Engineer or Account Manager.
 :::

 ## Overview

 With our Sage Bank Feeds integration, you can enable a Sage user to set up a bank feed from a bank account in your application (the source account) to an account in a supported Sage product (the target account).
-You can then push [Bank transactions](/accounting-api#/schemas/BankTransactions) from the source account to the target account.
+You can then push [Bank transactions](/data-model/accounting/-banktransactions) from the source account to the target account.

 ![screenshot](/img/old/4185821-sage-bank-feeds-flowchart-test-white-border-wider.png "Pushing Bank transactions from a source to a target bank account.")

 With access to bank feeds, your customers can more easily reconcile bank transactions against accounting entries, like invoices and bills.

-:::note Supported Sage products
+:::Note Supported Sage products

-You can push bank transactions to several [supported Sage products](/bank-feed-api/sage-bank-feeds/#supported-sage-products).
+You can push bank transactions to several [supported Sage products](/bank-feed-sage-bank-feeds#supported-sage-products).
 :::

 ## Supported data types and operations